aduh95/schwifty-markdown/README.md

 #### yUML usage

-Schwifty Markdown can render on-the-fly your Plantuml diagrams, just insert it as an image, it will render as an SVG.
+Schwifty Markdown can render on-the-fly your PlantUML diagrams, just insert it as an image, it will render as an SVG.

 ```markdown